wsargent/paranoid-java-serialization/README.md

 ## Running

-Create a file `deserialization.properties`
+Create a file `deserialization.properties` in your local application directory:

 ```
-java.io.enableObjectDeserialization=true
+paranoid.serialization.enabled=true
+#paranoid.serialization.blacklist=com.evil.Nastygram
+#paranoid.serialization.whitelist=com.good.VirtualPackage
 ```

-And take the `paranoid-java-serialization-1.0-SNAPSHOT.jar` created from the package.
+And copy the `paranoid-java-serialization-1.0-SNAPSHOT.jar` created from the package to your local application.

 Then run Java with: